John Scott: Architect

 Chapel of Futuna

-Friend Street, Karori, Wellington, 1959.
+Friend Street, Karori, Wellington, Opened 1961.

 The Chapel of Futuna is arguably the most significant New Zealand building of the 20th Century.

 The chapel is a place of reflection and contemplation, of meditation and inspiration.
-Only a philistine could sit on a pew in the Futuna and not connect with the spirit, the mauri, of the building; the play of light across the walls and floor, the contrasts of material and texture, the perfectly proportioned walls and windows, the human size and intimacy of the spaces, and the chapel’s strong connection with the earth.
+Only a philistine could sit on a pew in the Futuna and not connect with the spirit, the mauri, of the building: the play of light across the walls and floor, the contrasts of material and texture, the perfectly proportioned walls and windows, the human size and intimacy of the spaces, and the chapel’s strong connection with the earth.
 These qualities don't come from the building’s history, or how much it cost, or even its Christian connections.
 They come from the quality of the architecture.

 In the Futuna you can only marvel at the complexity of the initial idea and the elegance of the solutions to the problems that arose in realising this idea.
 But not only that, it is also full of wonderful details, the ideas and artwork of others, and the love of the brothers who built it.

-Unfortunately the condition of the chapel has deteriorated over the last ten years.
-The chapel and surrounding land and buildings were sold to developers in 2000 and some interior fittings were damaged or stolen, including the carved figure of Christ.
-In 2002 the Wellington City Council moved to protect the chapel, including the interior and surroundings, in its district plan.
+Unfortunately the chapel and surrounding land and buildings were sold to developers in 2000 and while 90 residential units where being built the chapel was used as storage for building materials and some interior fittings were damaged or stolen, including the carved figure of Christ.

 Futuna Location Map